tehut/noms/README.md

 # Noms: a simple CLI to list food trucks in San Fransisco

-This is a single file command line application which queries the San Fransicso Mobile Food Truck schedule to return food trucks open at the time of use.
+This is a single file command line application which queries the San Fransisco Mobile Food Truck schedule to return food trucks open at the time of use.
 ## Getting Started

-This project is not indented for deployment, the instructions below will get you a copy of the project up and running on your local machine.
+This project is not intended for deployment, the instructions below will get you a copy of the project up and running on your local machine.

 ## Prerequistes & Dependences
 ### Prerequistes
 Node 8.0 ^
 Node 9.2 (recommended)
 This application makes use of the Readline module and Promises and has been tested on Node 9.2.

 *Confirm you are using the right version of Node if you experience errors with this application.*